London Biggin Hill Airport

-London Biggin Hill Airport is an operational general aviation and minor commercial airport serving Biggin Hill in the London Borough of Bromley, located 12 NM south-southeast of Central London.
-It specialises in general aviation, handling a spectrum of traffic from private aviation to large business jets.
+London Biggin Hill Airport is a general aviation and minor commercial airport in Biggin Hill in the London Borough of Bromley, 12 NM south-southeast of Central London.
+It handles traffic from private aviation to large business jets.
 It currently has no scheduled airline service, as flights using the airport are not regularly permitted to carry fare-paying passengers.

-The airport was formerly a Royal Air Force station RAF Biggin Hill, and a small enclave on the airport still retains that designation.
+The airport was formerly a Royal Air Force station, RAF Biggin Hill, and a small enclave on the airport still retains that designation.
 Biggin Hill is best known for its role during the Battle of Britain in the Second World War, when it served as one of the principal fighter bases protecting London and South East England from attack by German Luftwaffe bombers.
-Over the course of the war, fighters based at Biggin Hill claimed 1,400 enemy aircraft, at the cost of the lives of 453 Biggin Hill based aircrew.
+Over the course of the war, fighters based at Biggin Hill claimed 1,400 enemy aircraft, at the cost of the lives of 453 aircrew.

-The airport has a CAA Ordinary Licence (Number P804) that allows flights for the public transport of passengers or for flying instruction as authorised by the licencee (Regional Airports Limited).